 For the money, you cannot beat the Lee holder.
 This is what I use and have had no issues with it over the years.
 The only downfall is the wide angle adapters are incredibly over-priced, but you should only need one for your wide angle lens, and the other adapters can be standard.

 This holder is designed for exceptionally long exposures; think 20, 30 minutes, 1 hour, etc. It will prevent any light leaks around the filters themselves, which is only a problem for very long exposures.
 It also has a built-in mechanism to turn their specially designed polarizer without turning the holder.
 You can use this holder without the light blocking cover and it is just as easy to use as the Lee.
 Overall the best design on the market.
-On the surface it appears to be more expensive, but it includes a polarizer which it makes it cheaper than the Lee.
+On the surface, it appears to be more expensive, but it includes a polarizer which makes it cheaper than the Lee.

 This holder is another standard out there, I personally do not like the design and would not recommend it.